brunombsilva/dotfiles/README.md

 You can customize your running docker container by editing [`docker-compose.yml`](docker-compose.yml).

 Take a look at the inline comments for further information.

-## Encrypted Files

-I have some confidential configuration stored in this repository, since I want a plug-n-play solution for my personal development environment.

-I'm using [transcrypt](https://github.com/elasticdog/transcrypt) and the list of encrypted files can be found in [`.gitattributes`](.gitattributes)

-If you run intro any trouble about invalid file formats, it probably have to do with this.

-Even if you break the encryption, you'll just get to know some details about the infrastucture details of my work environment, since I don't store any credentials here...